microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 2. A Power BI Pro or Premium account to host Power BI reports.
 3. Please note that you can run only one deployment at a given point of time and need to wait for the completion.
 You should not run multiple deployments in parallel as that will cause deployment failures.
 4. Please ensure selection of correct region where desired Azure Services are available.
 In case certain services are not available, deployment may fail.
 [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target services availablity.
-5. Please ensure that in environment code, you don't use any special characters.
-Use environment code as only lowercase alphabets, and unique in your environment.
+5. Do not use any special characters or uppercase letters in the environment code.
-6. Please ensure that you select the right Resource Group Name.
-The name we have given here is a sample name and you may need to customize the same if any resource group with same name already exists in your Subscription.
+6. Please ensure that you select the correct resource group name.
+We have given a sample name which  may need to be changed should any resource group with the same name already exist in your subscription.

 > **Note:** Please log in to Azure and Power BI using the same credentials.